Smart cards in access control

-- Central processing unit: It interprets and delivers on the instructions delivered by the operating system.
+- Central processing unit: It interprets and delivers per the instructions transmitted by the operating system.

-- Read-only memory: This type of memory stores data that once written cannot be changed or deleted.
-Hence manufacturers of the card’s chips fit the card’s OS along with various diagnostic functions on the ROM component.
+- Read-only memory: This type of memory stores data that, once written, cannot be changed or deleted.
+Manufacturers of the card’s chips fit the card’s OS along with various diagnostic functions on the ROM component.

-- Random Access memory: The RAM is capable of storing and modifying data and can be accessed as long as it power is being supplied.
+- Random access memory: The RAM is capable of storing and modifying data and can be accessed as long as its power is being supplied.

-- Application memory: Electrically programmable read-only memory (EEPROM) enables in the storing and modification of data well.
+- Application memory: Electrically programmable read-only memory (EEPROM) enables the storing and modification of data well.

 Technology and security are closely associated.
-The ability of smart cards to self contain data makes them immune from external attacks.
-There are 3 different types of the smart card security:
+The ability of smart cards to self-contain data makes them immune from external attacks.
+There are 3 different types of smart card security:

 - Communication with the outside world, such as interaction with a reader, access controller, or server